Four-Step Development Process

-Content (text, photographs and media) is added next.
+Content (text, photographs, and media) is added next.
 Any promotional items (banners or column ads) are also added.
-Finally, functional elements in completed form are added to the site and tested.
+Finally, functional elements in their completed form are added to the site and tested.

 After final QA and approval by the client, the new site is made live on the Internet.
 The site is now fully functional and available for use by the public.